This is a personal project.

 Recomended MCP Servers

-MCP server implementation for Snowflake integration
+High-performance CCXT MCP server for cryptocurrency exchange integration